 This is a very brief biography of my professional experience in reverse chronological order (i.e., most recent first).

 I took a break from work to finish writing the second edition of Android User Interface Design.
-After a few months, I started at Hulu where I helped drive the efforts to completely rebuild the app from the ground up.
+After a few months, I started at Hulu where I helped drive the efforts to completely rebuild the app from the ground up before I became a senior dev lead for an Android team.
+I helped build out two Android teams, lead multiple major features, and changed to culture to put an emphasis on quality and best practices.

 When A.R.O. shut down, I was fortunate enough to be one of a few offered an immediate position at Vulcan, Inc. where I was officially a Senior Software Engineer.
 The work was exciting, doing everything from rapid Android prototyping to hardware integration.
 I learned the basics of using a convolutional neural network for machine learning and controlling autonomous vehicles with custom software and hardware.